HMS Beagle (A319): History

 Specifically designed for Hydrographic Surveying, she was extensively modernised during her life with the original 28 ft survey launch being replaced with a 31 ft survey launch "FitzRoy" and the original 18 ft survey launch replaced with a Sea Rider RIB and associated davit.
 Designed originally to carry a SWB Land-Rover on the focsle, to be lifted on and off with the forward crane which also plumbed the forward survey hold.

 Of the four ships in the class, Fox was sold in 1989, Fawn in 1991, and Bulldog in 2001.

 Beagle was affiliated with the Devon town of Newton Abbot, the Norton Fitzwarren Royal Naval Association, the 2nd Gosport Beagle Cub Pack, Ruthin School CCF & the Bulldog, Beagle & Boadicea Old Crews Association.

 She served in the Royal Navy until 7 February 2002 when she was paid off.
 She was sold in March that year for £750,000 to a yacht company in Poole for conversion.
 In 2002 she was refitted into a four deck luxury yacht and renamed MY Titan.
-She is able to sleep 22 guests and accommodate 20 crew.
+She was able to sleep 22 guests and accommodate 20 crew.

-Beginning November 2019, the vessel will be re-christened as Aqua Blu and begin voyages in Indonesia and surrounding waters.
+In 2019 a second major refurbishment brought the vessel to world-class cruising specifications with the new name Aqua Blu.
+She now has 15 guest suites finished in a black and ivory theme, with the highest international safety classifications (RINA, SOLAS, ISM).
+She is now additionally equipped with Quantum Zero Speed stabilizers and operates in Indonesia and the surrounding waters.